ds301056/Trader/README.md

 11."jupyter notebook" <!--run the notebook server->

-**PS Pandas has changed the group by to include more tha numerics, so we will use**    groupby(stuff...).sum(numeric_only=true)
+**PS Pandas has changed the group by to include more than numerics, so we will use**    groupby(stuff...).sum(numeric_only=true)

+1. generate the pkl's for each currency with:

+    api = OandaApi()
+    instrumentCollection.LoadInstruments("./data")
+    run_collection(instrumentCollection, api)

+2. ** Delete the ma res trades and ma res pkl before generating the spreadsheets with:

+    run_ma_sim() # Run the moving average simulation

+    (if not deleted the spreadsheets will be wack)